JoseNpoly/final_project_ds/README.md

 **Summary**

-Our project investigates the main characteristics of popular movies in recent years.
+Our project investigates the World Cup Matches from the year 1930 to 2014.
 We will be using the data available at:
 <https://github.com/reisanar/datasets/blob/master/WorldCupMatches.csv>